JenStrong/bank-app/README.md

 ```
 As a customer,
 So that I can access my money,
-I would like to make a withdrawl from my account
+I would like to make a withdrawal from my account
 ```

 ```
 As a customer,
-So that I can keep track of my deposits and withdrawls,
+So that I can keep track of my deposits and withdrawals,
 I would like to see an account summary
 ```